emqx/cloud-docs/en_US/deployments/blacklist.md

 The maximum expiration time is 99 years.
 The minimum expiration time is 5 minutes, and it cannot be earlier than the current time.

 ::: warning Note
 EMQX Platform comes with a default "Flapping" protection mechanism.
 This mechanism aims to protect your broker from potential malicious connection attempts.
 If a client reconnects more than 120 times within one minute, it will be automatically added to the blacklist.
-The client ID will be retained in the blacklist for 60 minutes, during which time the specific client ID will be unable to reconnect to your deployment.
+The client ID will be retained in the blacklist for 60 minutes, during which time the specific client ID will not be able to reconnect to your deployment.

 If you believe this repetitive behavior is normal for the MQTT client, you can manually remove the client ID from the blacklist on the Blacklist page.
 :::